If you want to turn your love for sports into a side hustle or even a full-time gig, starting a sports blog is the way to go.

 It’s a lot of work, but the extra profit is well worth it.

-By immersing yourself in the sports world, you'll have gained valuable expertise that you can now sell to your readers.
+If you've fully immersed yourself in the sports world as I recommended, you now possess valuable knowledge that you can sell to your readers.

-The great thing is, your audience will tell you what they need help with.
+What's great is that your audience will let you know exactly what they need help with.

 If you find you’re selling a lot of consulting services, you can even create a section of your site dedicated to your services.